-Citrine is a type of crystalline quartz that comes in many different hues of yellow, from a pale shade to a stronger orangey or even brown-tinged yellow.
-Prized for its sunny appearance, citrine has maintained popularity in the gem trade, especially in cocktail jewellery.
+Citrine is a type of crystalline quartz that comes in many different hues of yellow, from pale buttercup shades to a stronger orangey or even brown-tinged yellow.
+Prized for its sunny appearance, citrine has long been popular in the gem and jewellery trade, especially in statement cocktail jewellery.

-Said to hold the power of the sun, citrine is believed by many to counteract depression and phobias.
-It is known as a gemstone that can help you remain calm in stressful situations, attract good things and positivity into one’s life, and to cleanse the negative energy from one’s home.
+For centuries, citrine has been said to hold the power of the sun.
+The stone is also believed by many to counteract depression and fight back against phobias.
+Citrine is known as a gemstone that can help its wearer remain calm in stressful situations because of its ability to attract good and positivity.
+Its characteristic yellow-to-orange colour is caused by a trace of iron in its structure.

 Inclusions in citrine can be highly variable.
 However, it mostly has similar inclusions to those in amethyst, such as tiger stripes, straight colour-zoning, incipient fractures (mentioned above), crystals and two-phase inclusions consisting of a liquid and a gas, or a solid crystal and a liquid.